virajvchavan/portfolio/src/projects/personal-blog.md

 A traditional SPA is one large bundle of javascript that's loaded in your browser.
 That javascript then handles everything from rendering pages, dealing with state, handling routes and a lot more.
 All of this can take a toll on initial page loading times, and importantly SEO.

-What Gatsby does is, it uses powerful preconfiguration to build only static files for faster page load times.
-It gives extra benefits such as code-splitting, optimized image loading, data-prefetching and asset optimization.
+What Gatsby does is, it uses powerful pre-configuration to build only static files for faster page load times.
+It gives extra benefits such as code-splitting, optimized image loading, data pre-fetching and asset optimization.
 Even though Gatsby generates static files, Gatsby apps <a href="https://www.gatsbyjs.org/docs/react-hydration/" target="_blank">rehydrate</a> from static HTML rendered by ReactDOM APIs into an app running client-side JavaScript.

 It also has a large ecosystem of <a href="https://www.gatsbyjs.org/plugins/" target="_blank">plugins</a> and themes you can use to speed-up your development.
 I used the `gatsby-plugin-mdx` plugin to write blogs in markdown and create HTML pages from it a build time.
 Also used `gatsby-plugin-theme-ui` to help manage the styles that support multiple color modes.
 (Try clicking the button at the top-right corner.)

 Gatsby also uses <a href="https://graphql.org/" target="_blank">GraphQL</a>, something I had only heard of.
 I ended up reading all about it, and experimented with it for quiet some time.

-(I will probably write a seperate blog to explain Gatsby in detail).
+(I will probably write a separate blog to explain Gatsby in detail).